sg893052/sonic-buildimage/base/primary_encryption_key_infra/Primary encryption key feature HLD.md

 - Most of the protocol passwords are ultimately saved in respective config files in plaintext.
 With protocol code being open-source, the passwords are expected to be saved in plaintext.
 However, the config files are only root accessible.

 - The Primary encryption key infra uses D-BUS as an interface rather than a plain API based interface.
 A round trip over D-BUS (client invoking a D-BUS method and receiving a response) is technically in the order of a few milliseconds.
 This is typically higher compared to encrypting/decrypting via inline functions in source as is the case today.
 D-BUS allows us to centralize the service and make sure access to the key is restricted compared to an API interface.
 Additionally, the encryption/decryption and key update operations are not expected to be frequent operations.

+- Default primary encryption key derived again post a system MAC change will lead to a new primary encryption key.
+Any protocol password configuration encrypted via the older default primary encryption key will fail to decrypt successfully with the new key.
+Caution must be advertised while changing system MAC address for any reason.